 Documents Containing Trade Secrets Used in the Design and Construction of Hurricane Loss Models

-Material Containing Potential Model Trade Secrets to be Visually Displayed or Discussed during Closed Meetings (Trade Secret List): The Commission may develop an additional Trade Secret List of information, documents, and/or presentation materials that contain potential trade secrets used in the design or construction of the hurricane loss model that the Commission wants to see and/or to discuss during the closed portion of the Commission meeting to review models for acceptability.
-The Trade Secret List is included in the Acceptability Process of the Report of Activities.
-The Trade Secret List is organized under major categories, i.e., general trade secrets, meteorological trade secrets, vulnerability trade secrets, actuarial trade secrets, statistical trade secrets, and computer trade secrets.
+Material Containing Potential Model Trade Secrets to be Visually Displayed or Discussed during Closed Meetings (Trade Secret items): The Commission may develop a Trade Secret List of information, documents, and/or presentation materials that contain potential trade secrets used in the design or construction of the hurricane loss model that the Commission wants to see and/or to discuss during the closed portion of the Commission meeting to review models for acceptability in addition to the trade secret items identified in the Report of Activities.

 The trade secret material shown to the Commission will be under the control of the modeling organization.
 This information, by law, shall be confidential and exempt from the State’s public records requirements.